R-Mielamud/py-conversation/README.md

     No parameters

+-   `toggle_readonly` (-> None) - toggle is this logger read-only or not.
+If logger is readonly, it doesn't make changes to it's answers storage

+    Parameters:

+    -   `is_readonly` - is logger readonly

 -   `finalize` (-> None) - dispose of logger's resources (open files, socket connections, etc.)

     **Note**: This method is called when the conversation is finished.
 So, for instance, `JsonFileLogger` deletes it's data file in this method.